 What books are available?

-Check the Bibliotherapy Book List on the left menu to find out what books have been chosen by the counselling team.
+Check our Bibliotherapy Book List to find out what books have been chosen by the counselling team.
 These are all available in the Teaching Collection on the ground floor of the main library on Mile End Campus:

 Can books really help?